 Calgary skyline can be seen best once you go across the Bow River from downtown.
 The hills on the opposite side of the city will never fail to show you the city’s panoramic views from sunrise to sundown.

-As someone who loves city skyline, my first itinerary on my first day in Calgary was to visit the Calgary Tower.
-Unfortunately, when I arrived there, I was told that the tower is closed for renovations.
-It was a beautiful sunny day, and I was looking forward to see the city from above, before strolling around.
+As someone who loves the city skylines, my first itinerary on my first day in Calgary was to visit the Calgary Tower.
+Unfortunately, when I arrived there, I was told that the tower was closed for renovation.
+It was a beautiful sunny day, and I was looking forward to seeing the city from above before strolling around.
 And most of all, I wanted to see the snow-capped mountains surrounding the city.
-I was devastated as you can imagine.
+I was devastated, as you can imagine.

 I started my long afternoon stroll around the city from the Cross Garden Shed.
 From here, you’ll find a small lake.
 Go to the end of it and find the rock where I stood